Online marketing specialist: the power of senior expertise

 - Access to tools: Use of advanced, expensive marketing tools and software

-- Custom strategy: Tailor-made approach aligned with specific goals and target audience
+- Custom strategy: Tailored approach aligned with specific goals and target audience

 The reality of modern online marketing

-Marketing in 2025 is fundamentally different from five years ago.
-Artificial intelligence is transforming how we create content, target audiences, and optimize campaigns.
+Marketing in 2026 is fundamentally different from five years ago.
+Artificial intelligence is transforming how we create content, target audiences and optimise campaigns.
 At the same time, privacy updates like iOS 15+ and cookieless tracking are making traditional approaches obsolete.

 “98% of leaders say companies need a better understanding of AI’s potential — that understanding is crucial for choosing tools that actually deliver results.”

 This shift means that DIY marketing often becomes counterproductive.
-Entrepreneurs waste valuable time on trial-and-error while performance marketing and specialized AI applications are becoming increasingly important.
+Entrepreneurs lose valuable time on trial-and-error while performance marketing and specialised AI applications become increasingly important.

-Marketing tools are becoming smarter, but also more complex.
-From ChatGPT for AI content creation to machine learning algorithms for bidding strategies - the learning curve is steeper than ever.
+Marketing tools are getting smarter, but also more complex.
+From ChatGPT for AI content creation to machine learning algorithms for bidding strategies, the learning curve is steeper than ever.

 “Companies that do not integrate AI into their marketing stack will face a competitive disadvantage of at least 30% within 18 months.”
 Mark Stevens, McKinsey Digital

-An expert understands not only which AI tools to use, but also how to ensure data ethics and transparency.
+An expert understands not only which AI tools to deploy, but also how to safeguard data ethics and transparency.
 This is crucial for brand reputation and compliance.

 2. Privacy-first marketing requires specialist knowledge

 With the disappearance of third-party cookies and stricter GDPR enforcement, companies must switch to first-party data strategies.
-Lead generation via own channels is becoming essential.
+Lead generation via own channels becomes essential.

 “Two-thirds of leaders expect employees to have AI skills, but only a third of companies have a clear policy on which technology to use and how to use it.”